Work through Collision Repair Insurance Update Script

 Collision repair is trust-sensitive and insurance-heavy, so clear update language helps customers feel informed instead of left in the dark.

 Treat Collision Repair Insurance Update Script as one operating piece, not a loose template pack.
-For collision repair operators, a structured update script for estimate, insurance, and repair-status calls should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For collision repair operators, a structured update script for estimate, insurance, and repair-status calls should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.